-The Inspired Teaching Demonstration Public Charter School is committed to operate within all legal and ethical requirements and regulations.
-All Board members, employees, contractors, and vendors are expected to cooperate in the School's commitment by ahdering to all laws, regulations, policies, and procedures.
+Inspired Teaching Demonstration Public Charter School is committed to operate within all legal and ethical requirements and regulations.
+All Board members, employees, contractors, and vendors are expected to cooperate in the School's commitment by adhering to all laws, regulations, policies, and procedures.

-If at any time a concern exists regarding the propriety or legality of an action taken or that contemplated by a Board Member, employee, contractor or vendor, the knowledgeable party can address the issue with their management until the matter is satisfactorily resolved.
+If at any time a concern exists regarding the propriety or legality of an action taken or that contemplated by a Board Member, employee, contractor or vendor, the knowledgeable party can address the issue with management until the matter is satisfactorily resolved.
+Concerns and complaints for any reason should be completed following the Grievance and Complaint Process.